TexelBox/cpp-xplatform/README.md

 # cpp-xplatform

-C++17 cross-platform sample project using CMake + Git Submodules.
+C++17 cross-platform template repository using CMake + Git Submodules.

-WORK-IN-PROGRESS
+# WORK-IN-PROGRESS
 - this repository is currently a learning experience for myself, but is intended to act as a small tutorial in the future.
+It will hopefully act as useful boilerplate that I can use for some personal projects.
+It can be extended into other templates as well.
+- the goal is to provide a well-documented template repository with typical features of an open source project (e.g. project structure/layout, submodule dependencies, build/utility scripts, testing, continous integration (CI), simple whitespace/eol handling, and more...).
+- TODO: provide a short concise explanation of the purpose of these features so that this repository doesn't look intimidating to unfamiliar eyes.
+This is very important since, from experience, many repos do a terrible job of explaining themselves :(.

+---

 <a href="https://ci.appveyor.com/project/TexelBox/cpp-xplatform" target="_blank">AppVeyor CI project page</a>
 <br />